bueler/sia-fve/petsc/README.md

     $ make test

 In addition, `mahaffy.c` can read real data and model real ice sheets.
-See the `grn/` and `grn/mcb/` subdirectories for Greenland ice sheet examples.
+Also it can do backward-Euler time-stepping.
+See the `grn/`, `grn/robust/`, and `grn/mcb/` subdirectories for Greenland ice sheet examples.

 Usage help and major run modes
 ------------------------------